dsu-arl/base-c-programming-dojo/variables/random-number-seeds/DESCRIPTION.md

 Follow these steps to complete this challenge!
 1. Create a new C file in your home directory (choose any name).
 2. Include the necessary headers (`<stdio.h>` and `<stdlib.h>`).
-3. Declare an integer variable `seed` and get user input to initialize it with a prompt.
+3. Declare an integer variable `seed` and get user input to initialize it with the prompt shown below.
 4. Use `srand()` with the `seed` variable to initialize the random number generator.
 5. Generate two random integers using `rand()` and store them in the following variables:
     - `rand_num1`: From 0 to 50 (inclusive).